Detail: FrameGO: Attribute#

 <int64>

-Return a MemoryDisplay, providing the size in memory of this object.
+A MemoryDisplay, providing the size in memory of this object.
 For compound containers, component sizes will also be provided.
 Size can be interpreted through six combinations of three configurations:

 L: Local: memory ignoring referenced array data provided via views.
 LM: Local Materialized: memory where arrays that are locally owned report their byte payload LMD: Local Materialized Data: locally owned memory of arrays byte payloads, excluding all other components